Academic Transcript - A statement of a student's academic record in a course.

-Special Consideration – Students may apply for AW (Approved Withdrawal), GP (Grade Pending), SX (Supplementary Exam) after census date.
+Special Consideration – Students may apply to withdraw from a subject after census date (AW - Approved Withdrawal), for an extension to complete an assignment, assessment or placement (GP - Grade Pending) or a supplementary exam (SX - Supplementary Exam) after census date.
 Students must demonstrate special circumstances that occurred (after census date) which affected their ability to undertake studies or complete assessment tasks - and submit their request form before the end of session.
 Students may also apply for Residential School exemption and must submit their form before the Res School date.

 Specialisation - Part of an undergraduate course which prepares students for employment in a particular profession or vocational area.
 It consists of an approved sequence of subjects of 64 subject points or more.